Jumanah-A/watchlist/README.md

 ## Features

-- Users can search movies and tc shows by their title.
+- Users can search movies and tv shows by their title.
 - User can view the movie or tv show's information.
 - Users can add a movie or tv show to their personal watchlist.
 - Users can rate the movie or tv show.